RicSanIosDev/MobileTechTest/README.md

 ## Third-party library

-As for the third-party library used, use ```PKHUD```, to improve the user experience by displaying a user-friendly way to fill out the Post list.
+As for the third-party library used, use ```PKHUD```, to improve the user experience by displaying a user-friendly way to fill out the Posts list.